Heller House

 The Isidore H. Heller House is a house at 5132 South Woodlawn Avenue in the Hyde Park neighborhood of Chicago in Illinois, United States.
-Constructed in 1896 for the family of the merchant Isidore H. Heller, the house was designed by American architect Frank Lloyd Wright.
+The house was designed by Frank Lloyd Wright and constructed in 1896 for the family of the merchant Isidore H. Heller.
 The design is credited as one of the turning points in Wright's shift to geometric, Prairie School architecture, which is defined by horizontal lines, flat or hipped roofs with broad overhanging eaves, windows grouped in horizontal bands, and an integration with the landscape, which is meant to evoke native Prairie surroundings.

 The work demonstrates Wright's shift away from emulating the style of his mentor, Louis Sullivan.
 The facade is made of brick and is topped by a roof with a raised monitor section.
 Richard Bock, a Wright collaborator and sculptor, provided some of the ornamentation, including a plaster frieze.
 The house's first floor includes a living room, dining room, kitchen, and pantry, arranged around a stair and elevator.
 The second floor was devoted to bedrooms and bathrooms, while the third floor (originally used as servants' quarters and a bedroom) has been split into its own apartment.

 The Heller family owned the house only until about 1913.
 Over the years, the building has been sold numerous times; the Goldstein family has owned the house since 2004.
 The Heller House is designated as a Chicago Landmark and is listed on the National Register of Historic Places as a National Historic Landmark.